 - Applicant must be a full-time Harvard student.

 - Applicant must have completed two African Studies-related courses and/or be able to demonstrate a prior and continued academic or professional interest in Africa.
 This can be demonstrated through your resume, transcript, and personal statement.

 - Research must be supported by a Harvard faculty member.
 (For example, a Harvard junior/senior working on a Senior Thesis Project would have their faculty adviser sign off on the research proposal in the recommendation letter.)

-- Research project must have a minimum duration of three weeks.
+- Internships must last a minimum of three weeks.

 - Current unofficial transcript

 - 500 word proposal, including a description of the research/project you are planning to work on in January, and whether or not it is continued research from prior time spent in Africa

 - List of at least two African Studies-related courses you have taken and their relevance to your interests/field of study OR a paragraph describing your previous and continued interest in Africa beyond this award period.